usgs/water-datapreptools/documentation/source/ex_check_walls.rst

 Check Inner and Outer Walls
 ===========================

-Check if the flowline dendrite intersect the inner and outer walls used for hydro-enforcement.
+Check if the flowline dendrite intersects the inner and outer walls used for hydro-enforcement.

 .. literalinclude:: ../../examples/check_walls.py
         :language: python